The Story of Slapering Hol Press

 The distinctive and elegant design of the chapbooks has continued to be one of SHP’s many defining features.
 Ed Rayher of Swamp Press in Northfield, Massachusetts, has designed SHP chapbooks for many years.
 He is also a published poet, bookmaker, publisher, letterpress printer, and papermaker.
 Dave Wofford of Horse and Buggy Press has also provided many fine designs for Slapering Hol Press.

-SHP chapbooks were reviewed numerous times by Paul Zimmer in The Georgia Review.
+SHP chapbooks were reviewed numerous times by Paul Zimmer in Georgia Review.
 Additional reviews of SHP authors have also appeared in many other literary journals such as Boston Review on-line blog post, Blackbird, Booklist, Calapooya Collage, The North American Review, Gin Bender, and Book/Mark.

 In 2005, the Slapering Hol Press Advisory Committee created a literary series, which takes place at the Hudson Valley Writers Center, with the mission of providing an audience for emerging poets.
 Two annual highlights of the series are the War & Peace Reading and the Poetry MFA Spotlight, which features three regional MFA programs.